 Let’s do it because we certainly have not had enough of those.
 I’m glad to hear that they’re starting to put some meat into that statute where we have some interlocutory appeals finally.

 One of the other more popular questions I get from practitioners and judges, too, is, “Were they going to create another interlocutory appeal that our courts are going to have to deal with?”
 It seems like there’s always some bill that deals with that issue.
 We have a few and one of them is HB 286 that dealt with the Texas Department of Transportation Contractors.
 What that bill would do was amend the Civil Practice and Remedies Code CPRC 51.014, which is the Interlocutory Appeal Statute.
 It would be permitted interlocutory appeal of orders, granting or denying summary judgment motions filed by TxDOT contractors.

 You may ask, “Why are we providing that remedy for contractors?”
 The senator who carried the bill over on the senate side, he said, “The answer is an easy one.
 Since TxDOT contractors are given some degree of sovereign immunity because of their relationship to TxDOT, they ought to have the same remedy TxDOT has which is a right to interlocutory appeal for those summary judgment orders.”
 The caveat to that is as long as the contractor’s providing its services and it’s doing repairs and construction work on TxDOT projects and they’re compliant with the contract documents.

-If there’s a construction defect or some sort of condition that causes the injury, as long as they’re doing that work and caused that problem, they’re entitled to this remedy.
+If there’s a construction defect or some sort of condition that causes the injury, as long as they’re doing that work, and their work caused that problem, they’re entitled to this remedy.
 That one went into effect.
 That’s been on the books already.
 It went into effect that early because it had almost unanimous support on both sides of the aisle on both chambers.
 That’s why it went into effect so quickly.